Meet the Winemakers

 SHOP NOW

-Located on the western edge of the Rhine Valley, the grapevines are nestled on the slopes of the Palatinate Forest.
+Located on the western edge of the Rhine Valley, the grape vines are nestled on the slopes of the Palatinate Forest.
 It’s vineyards carpet the gently rolling hills and this is Germany’s second largest wine-growing region.
 Hard frosts are rare and there is abundant sunshine.
 It has a diverse range of soil types and 45 white and 22 red grape varieties have been approved for growing here.
-Riesling dominates again with over 5000 ha in production and our producer, Weingut Dr Von Bassermann-Jordan is a Riesling expert.
+Riesling dominates again with over 5,000 hectares in production and our producer, Weingut Dr Von Bassermann-Jordan is a Riesling expert.
 We also have another shining star in the Pfalz, Weingut Friedrich Becker who is acknowledged to be one of the best Pinot Noir producers in Germany.

 This wine estate dates back over 300 years when wine production first began.
 The estate covers around 49 hectares with more than 20 different vineyard sites.
 One third are top rated vineyards such as Hohenmorgen, Kirchenstück and Jesuitengarten.
 Priority is given to the careful handling of the grapes involving painstaking manual work which results in wines of great character.
 There is an ethos of working with the land and they only use of natural products for pest prevention.